kubeflow/website/content/docs/components/hyperparameter-tuning/katib-config.md

 +++
-title = "Katib config overview" description = "How to make changes in Katib config" weight = 40
+title = "Katib Configuration Overview" description = "How to make changes in Katib configuration" weight = 40
 +++